 Slimy stools contain excess mucus caused by bacteria, yeast infection, tumor, or other problems in the colon.

 Systemic balance is thrown off when the colon gets too acidic, creating an environment that only pathogens can survive.

-To schedule time with one of our colon therapists to help understand what your stool is trying to tell you, call 212-673-2272 to speak with one of our associates.
+To schedule time with one of our colon therapists to help understand what your stool is trying to tell you, call 212-673-2272 to speak with a member of the La Casa team.